bj-study/CAB403-Systems-Programming/src/week_1/operating-systems.md

 which to run.

 ## Operating-System Operations
-Dual-mode operations (user mode and kernal mode) allow the OS to protect itself and other system components.
+Dual-mode operations (user mode and kernel mode) allow the OS to protect itself and other system components.
 A mode bit provided by the hardware provides the ability to distinguish when a system is running user code or kernel code.
-Some instructions are designated as privileged and are only executable in kernal mode.
-System calls are used to change the mode to kernal, a return from call resets the mode back to user.
+Some instructions are designated as privileged and are only executable in kernel mode.
+System calls are used to change the mode to kernel, a return from call resets the mode back to user.

 Most CPUs also support multi-mode operations, i.e. virtual machine manages (VMM)